Smashcat/STM32G030F6P6TR-dev-board/Firmware/Hardware-test-1/readme.txt

 This example was put together using STM32Cube IDE version 1.8.0 on Windows.

-You will probably need to adjust the output directory by right clocking on the project, then properties, then "Debug/Run settings".
+You will probably need to adjust the output directory by right clicking on the project, then properties, then "Debug/Run settings".
 Then click on the launch config, and edit.